 On-Demand and Dedicated Modes for OCI Generative AI Models

-OCI Generative AI offers its model in two types of serving modes: on-demand and dedicated.
-Review the following topics to see which mode fits your use cases.
+OCI Generative AI offers two model serving modes: on-demand and dedicated.
+Review these topics to select the mode that best fits your use case.

 On-Demand Mode

-You pay as you go for each inference call when you use the models in the playground or when you call the models through the API.
+• Pay as you go for each inference call, whether you use the playground or API.

-- Available for the pretrained models in regions not listed as (dedicated AI cluster only).
+• Available for pretrained models in regions where the model isn't listed as dedicated AI cluster only.

 OCI Generative AI dynamically adjusts the request throttling limit for each active tenancy based on model demand and system capacity to optimize resource allocation and ensure fair access.

-- Any unused system capacity at the time of adjustment.
+• Any unused system capacity at the time of change.

 Note: Because of dynamic throttling, rate limits are undocumented and can change to meet system-wide demand.